Ethann93/EDA-Data-Visualization-Machine-Learning-on-Car-Prices-in-Poland-/README.md

 The analysis provides valuable insights into the relationships between car attributes and prices.
 The machine learning models enable price predictions based on the chosen features.
 The choice of the best model may depend on factors like dataset characteristics and desired accuracy levels.

-Feel free to modify the content, add hyperlinks, and format the README as needed when creating your GitHub repository.